kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 - Instead of a uniform structure of your system or an object, use a non-uniform structure of the system or the object.
 - Instead of a uniform structure of your process, use a nonuniform structure.
 - Vary in time or space the part of your process that causes problems.
-- Instead of a uniform structure of environment, use a nonuniform structure of environment.
+- Instead of a uniform structure of the environment, use a nonuniform structure of the environment.
 - If two (or more) different functions have to be performed by the same part of the system, but this causes problems, divide this part into two (or more) parts.
-- Make parts of the system and its environment function in most suitable and proper conditions for each part.
+- Make parts of the system and its environment function in the most suitable and proper conditions for each part.
-- Make activities within a process and its environment function in most suitable and proper conditions for each activity.
+- Make activities within a process and its environment function in the most suitable and proper conditions for each activity.
 ### Examples
 - Unsafe code, ASM includes
 - Allocate extra resources per some services